rafosorio/iks-workshop/_docs/cssgrid/cssgrid-deploy.md

 npm run build
 ```

-- Back to your browser, refresh the cssGrid page to see the changes
+- Back in your browser, refresh the cssGrid page to see the changes.

 ![cssgrid styled](../images/cssgridstyled.png)

-- Click on Customize on the page and experiment drag and dropping (moving) the widget around the ICEC page and see how it is responsive.
+- Click on Customize on the page and experiment with drag and dropping (moving) the widget around the ICEC page to see how it is responsive.

-You can now make updates to the widget as you iterate through your code, run a build process and test.
-When you are ready to deploy to production, the following steps can be performed
+You can now make updates to the widget as you iterate through your code, run a build process, and test.
+When you are ready to deploy to production, perform the following steps.

 <br/>
 ###### 4. Deploying to Production

 Now that you have completed development of your widget, you want to deploy it to the ICEC server.
-Every time you run a build process the minified version of your code is added to the `dist` folder.
+Every time you run a build process, the minified version of your code is added to the `dist` folder.
 You can take all the files from that directory and upload them to the ICEC server under customization.

-To switch from your development server to the ICEC server for serving the files, update the `custom.js` file and switch the location of the widget registration from the `XCC.X.customWidgetsDEV` array to the `XCC.X.customWidgetsPROD`.
+To switch from your development server to the ICEC server for serving the files, update the `custom.js` file and switch the location of the widget registration from the `XCC.X.customWidgetsDEV` array to the `XCC.X.customWidgetsPROD` array.

 ```javascript
 	// These should custom Widgets you created and/or are making available.